-ITSC 1309 INTEGRATED SOFTWARE APPLICATIONS I
+ITSC 1409 INTEGRATED SOFTWARE APPLICATIONS I (formerly ITSC 1309)

 In this course the student will learn integration of applications from popular business productivity software suites.
 There will also be instruction in embedding data, linking and combining documents using word processing, spreadsheets, databases, and/or presentation media software.